 OrientationAll volunteers are provided with a two day orientation before starting their project work.
 The Orientation session covers areas like, local Thai culture, greetings, locations, transportation etc. Volunteers are also given a city Tour of Chiang Mai.

 MealsAll ingredients for breakfast are provided and volunteers can cook their own breakfast.
-Lunch is provided at the hospital & magazine office on all working days.
+Lunch is provided at the schools and the childrens home projects on all working days.

 During your Free TimeVolunteers can take part in the Thai Cookery classes or Thai Massage course which are available all around Chiang Mai.
 Chiang Mai also boasts of restaurants of every international cuisine.
 During the weekends, you can travel to the cities of Pai , Chiang Rai or fly down to the capital city of Bangkok.